R4ph3rd/interactops/user-tests/user-test_script.md

 ![journey](./images/journey.png)

 ### Test SUS
 A snapshot to give a non-truthful comparison with others studies conducted on famous softwares.
-A straight comparison would not be acceptable because tests were not conducted in same conditions, but it still gives an idea :
+A straight comparison would not be acceptable because tests were not conducted in same conditions, but it still gives an idea:

 ![commonSUS](./images/commonSUS.png)

 ### Words cloud

-Highlight some interesting sentences and keywords pronounced during the interview (jouney or questions), or from the sentences to fill.
+Highlighting some interesting sentences and keywords pronounced during the interview (jouney or questions), or from the sentences to fill.
 The sentences to fill aims to define a semantic field from users on the experience, given prototype, possibilities they imagine and how they feel confident when using it.